skulpt/skulpt/CONTRIBUTING.md

 The test results should alternate from green to red to green as the Skulpt output is deleted and rebuilt.

-7. Re-build the Skulpt distribution or update the test specifications in the spec folder.
+Update the test specifications in the spec folder.

-The specification ruunner should automatically track specification changes and update the results window.
+The specification runner should automatically track specification changes and update the results window.

 # Documentation